fifth-postulate/automaton/README.md

 Now finite automaton and regular languages are closely related.
 In fact for every regular language there is a finite automaton that accepts it.
 Furthermore, the words that a finite automaton accepts are a regular language.

 ## Example
-An example of a regular language are the strings that consists of the characters 0 and 1, contain at least a single 1 and avoid two consecutive 1.
+An example of a regular language are the strings that consists of the characters 0 and 1, contain at least a single 1 and avoids two consecutive 1s.

 We should be able to construct a finite automaton that accepts this language.

+![automaton that accepts a string of '0' and '1' that contains at least a single 1 and avoids two consecutive 1s]

 The finite automaton above accepts our regular language.
 Red lines are 0-transitions and blue lines are 1-transitions.